galgier/maze/README.md

     **mazer.py**

         This should be run by python.
 It will use Tkinter to interact with a user allowing choice of algorithms, size of mazes, single stepping, etc.

+    **maze.html**

+        This will some day support running the mazes in a browser by using pyscript.